-Gender mainstreaming was considered in participant selection, and the project aims to benefit at least 3.600 to 4.800 students during its tenure.
+Through the teachers, the project aims to benefit at least 3.600 to 4.800 students during its tenure.
+Gender mainstreaming considerations were made throughout - from the development of materials, to outreach and recruitment of participants, and implementation of the training.
 Safety protocols, including COVID-19 measures, were taken into account, and parental consent was obtained for any activities involving minors.
-Partner team members provide guidance and support for the teachers, assisting with curriculum implementation, and evaluating the program's effectiveness.
+The project's team members provide guidance and support for the teachers, assisting with curriculum implementation, and evaluating the program's effectiveness.
 The initiative encourages teachers to share the materials widely, aiming for long-term impact and broad outreach across Europe.